-K-moments were introduced by Koutsoyiannis (2019a) and further explored by Koutsoyiannis (2022, 2023).
-They have already been applied to research tasks (Dimitriadis et al., 2021; Glynis et al., 2021; Iliopoulou et al., 2022; Koutsoyiannis and Montanari, 2022a; Koutsoyiannis and Iliopoulou, 2022) and engineering studies (Iliopoulou and Koutsoyiannis, 2022; Koutsoyiannis et al., 2023a,b).
-From their introduction, the K-moment framework has been evolved including their definition and notation.
-The conventions we follow here are identical to those in Koutsoyiannis (2023).
+K-moments were introduced by Koutsoyiannis (2019a) and further explored by Koutsoyiannis (2022, 2023, 2025).
+They have already been applied to research tasks (Dimitriadis et al., 2021; Glynis et al., 2021; Iliopoulou et al., 2022; Koutsoyiannis and Montanari, 2022a; Koutsoyiannis and Iliopoulou, 2022) and engineering studies (Iliopoulou and Koutsoyiannis, 2022; Koutsoyiannis et al., 2023a,b, 2024; Iliopoulou et al., 2024).
+Since its introduction, the K-moment framework has been evolved, including the definition and notation of K-moments.
+The conventions we follow here are identical to those in Koutsoyiannis (2023, 2025).

-K-moments are more general moment types than classical moments, probabilityweighted moments (PWM) and L-moments, and have some links with all of them, as well as with order statistics, as will be discussed below.
-However, K-moments have some unique characteristics, not met in other types of moments, that make their use advantageous in the stochastic theory and its application in real-world problems, especially when dealing with extremes.
+K-moments are more general moment types than classical moments, probability-weighted moments (PWM) and L-moments.
+They have some links with all of them and with order statistics also, as will be discussed below.
+However, K-moments have some unique characteristics, not met in other types of moments, that make their use advantageous in the stochastic theory and its application to real-world problems, especially when dealing with extremes.
 These characteristics are listed epigrammatically below and will be described in full detail in the following sections.

 - 1. They have a simple, clear, intuitive and rigorous definition as expectations of maxima or minima in a sample. - 2.
 Their statistical estimators are simple, intuitive, fast, unbiased and reliable, enabling the moment estimation for orders as high as the sample size.
 It is this characteristic that makes them knowable.
-When the datasets are large, e.g., with million or billion values, there are techniques to accelerate the calculations. - 3.
-Both the theoretical definition and the estimators of K-moments apply, with complete correspondence, to both continuous and discrete stochastic variables (this is similar as in classical moments, but not necessarily shared with other types of moments). - 4.
+When the datasets are large, e.g., with millions or billions of values, there are techniques to accelerate the calculations. - Both the theoretical definition and the estimators of K-moments apply, with complete correspondence, to both continuous and discrete stochastic variables.
+This is similar to classical moments, but not necessarily shared with other types of moments. - 4.
 Not only can the K-moments be reliably estimated from samples, but they can also provide information about what a classical moment estimator determines, which actually is not the true value of that classical moment.
-(This is the reason why classical moments are unknowable from samples, for orders beyond 3-4). - 5.
-The K-moment framework includes the ability to readily assign, in a simple manner, a value of the distribution function to each K-moment.
+(This is the reason why classical moments are unknowable from samples, for orders beyond 2-3). - 5.
+The K-moment framework includes the ability to readily assign to each K-moment, in a simple manner, a value of the distribution function.